 Located in downtown Boston between Chinatown and the Boston Theater District, Tufts Medical Center was the world’s first pediatric trauma center.
 Today the hospital has 415 beds and a Level 1 Trauma Center.

 If you are already a health care worker, chances are you would make a great nurse.
 Due to your experience, you already understand the health care landscape, know-how to provide outstanding patient care, and have an understanding of general medical knowledge and terms.

 Many health care workers have made the jump to nursing for the following reasons:

 The Need for Nurses

 Nursing is one of the fastest-growing careers in health care, and for good reason.
 The United States is already facing a significant nurse shortage and the gap between available nurses and job openings is growing.

 The Bureau of Labor Statistics predicts the RN workforce will grow from 3 million in 2019 to 3.3 million in 2029, an increase of 221,900 or 7%.

 Another reason health care workers turn to nursing is career advancement.
 Nurses have the opportunity to further their education and become researchers, administrators, educators, clinical leaders, and more.
 In nursing, more education equals more opportunities.

 For some health care workers, becoming a nurse is a way to expand their skillset and income while still being able to care for patients.

-According to the Bureau of Labor Statistics, registered nurses take home, on average, a salary of $65,470.
+According to the Bureau of Labor Statistics, registered nurses take home a median annual salary of $75,330.
 In the nursing profession, if you pursue more education, your earning potential also grows.
 Below are the median salaries for a variety of advanced nursing degrees: